-But in a possible way around the sticking point, Iran's chief negotiator and foreign minister Mohammad Javad Zarif said on Sunday that while his country had a right to enrich uranium, it was not insisting others recognize that entitlement.
+But in a possible way around the sticking point, Iran's chief negotiator and foreign minister, Mohammad Javad Zarif, said on Sunday that while his country has a right to enrich uranium, it was not insisting others recognize the entitlement.

 Iran denies that it wants to develop nuclear weapons capability and insists that its program is limited to peaceful generation of electricity and medical research.